aerkiaga/hmars/README.md

 `--test` | Ignores other options and performs self-test.

 ### Debugger
 The debugger is not currently finished.
 For now, it only displays the ongoing round on a rectangular area.
+It starts paused, and clicking on it begins the simulation.